Puerto Armuelles

 Puerto Armuelles is a city and corregimiento on Panama's Pacific coast in western Chiriquí Province adjacent to Costa Rica.
-It is the seat of the Barú District and the second-largest city in Chiriqui province with a population nearly 25,000.
+It is the seat of the Barú District and the second-largest city in Chiriqui province with a population of nearly 25,000.
 Puerto Armuelles has two different types of deep-water ports, one for bananas, and one for oil.

 Overview

 Puerto Armuelles is situated on the Pacific Ocean.
 Beginning in 1927, the town was built by United Fruit Company.
 The name, Puerto Armuelles, was given to the city in honor of one of the heroes of the Coto War, Colonel Tomás Armuelles.
 Colonel Armuelles was a member of the Panamanian Defense Forces.
 On March 18, 1921, he died in a train accident during the Coto War between Panama and Costa Rica.
 Puerto Armuelles had formerly been called "Rabo de Puerco" or "Pigtail".

 Puerto Armuelles is in the Chiriquí Province of Panama.
 The capital of the province, David, is 60 miles (97 km) away.
 It is only 5 miles (8.0 km) from the border with Costa Rica as the crow flies but the border crossing is 21 miles (34 km) away at the town of Paso Canoas.
 Panama City is some 235 miles (378 km) away, or approximately 6–8 hours drive on the Pan American Highway.

 Puerto Armuelles was once the center of Chiquita Banana's banana business, but the company left in 2003 amid labor disputes, selling its Puerto Armuelles assets to a cooperative of local banana workers called Coosemupar.
 After Chiquita left, Puerto Armuelles' population dropped significantly.
 In 1990, its population was 46,093.
 By 2000, only 22,755 people remained.
 In 2010 the population was 20,455.

 Panama fought Costa Rica in the 1920s near Puerto Armuelles in what is called the Coto War.
 This war was fought over a relatively small piece of territory.
 Panama was victorious.
 However, in 1940, Panama gave the territory back to Costa Rica.
 This happened after the dispute was mediated by the US and found in favor of Costa Rica.
 The President of Panama decided to abide by that ruling although it was a very unpopular decision in Panama.
 An interesting side note is that today Panama and Costa Rica both have no military, just civil defense forces.
 Both countries, although doing so decades apart, felt that this was the only way to end military takeovers of their governments.
 For more information see military of Panama.